-Key audit matter

-How the scope of our audit addressed the key audit matter

-Carrying value of investments and intercompany receivables - Parent Company

-The carrying value of investments in subsidiaries in the parent company financial statements at 31 December 2021 was €32.2 million (2020: €22.5 million), as well as an intercompany balance of €2.07 million (2020: €9.6 million).
+Key audit matter How the scope of our audit addressed the key audit matter Carrying value of investments in subsidiaries and intercompany receivables - Parent Company The carrying value of investments in subsidiaries in the parent company financial statements at 31 December 2022 was $\in$ 32.2 million (2021: $\in$ 32.2 million), as well as an intercompany balance of $\in$ 3.4 million (2021: $\in$ 2.1 million), as disclosed in note 7 and note 8 to the Parent Company financial statements.
+We discussed with management whether any indications of impairment existed.
+This includes considering the existence of any indication of discontinued operating activities, management's future plans for the business, the ability of the business to continue to raise new investment and the market capitalisation of the Group.
 The valuation of these investments and the recovery of the intercompany balance are almost entirely dependent on the successful execution of the business plan.
 Changes in the carrying value of the licence asset, or a failure to execute the business plan would likely result in an impairment to the carrying value of the investments in and loans to subsidiaries.
+Based on our analysis of the assessment of the recoverable amounts, we agreed with the management's view that there was no impairment to recognise during the year.
+We also considered the associated disclosures to be appropriate